walterfreeman/phy211/index.md

 <a href="hw/hw11-2020.pdf">Homework 11 is posted</a> and is due Tuesday, April 7.

-Homework 11 will be short and will be posted soon.

 ### Upcoming help hours

 Walter will be in the Virtual Clinic on Friday, April 3, from 8AM to 10AM; Matt will be in the Virtual Clinic from 1PM to 3PM on the same day.